The Bombas Bonanza: How Socks Rocked the World of Shark Tank and Beyond

 Post-episode, Bombas sold out of inventory within days

 Daymond John, with his fashion background, was the perfect fit (pun intended again).
-Together, they stitched up a success story that would rise past expectations.
+Together, they stitched up a success story that would skyrocket beyond expectations.

 The Bombas Net Worth Thread: From Startup to Sock Empire

 So how much is Bombas worth today?
-Spoiler: It’s over you might think for a company that sells socks.
+Spoiler: It’s more than you might think for a company that sells socks.

 Bombas Financial Highlights